 CCS accommodates lactating employees by providing a reasonable amount of break time to any employee who desires to express breast milk for an infant child.
 The break time shall, if possible, run concurrently with any break time already provided to the employee.
-Any break time provided to express breast milk that does not run concurrently with break time already provided to the non-exempt employee shall be unpaid.
+Any break time provided to express breast milk that does not run concurrently with break time already provided to the non- exempt employee shall be unpaid.

-CCS will make reasonable efforts to provide employees who need a lactation accommodation with the use of a room or other private location that is close to the employee's work area.
-Such room/location shall not be a bathroom.
+CCS will make reasonable efforts to provide employees who need a lactation accommodation with the use of a room or other private location that is located close to the employee's work area.
+Such room/location shall not be a bathroom, and shall have electricity.
+Employees shall also be given access to a sink with running water and a refrigerator.
 Employees with private offices will be required to use their offices to express breast milk.
 Employees who desire lactation accommodations should contact their supervisor to request accommodations.